Monkton Combe Halt railway station

-Monkton Combe Halt railway station was a railway station in Monkton Combe, Somerset, UK.
+Monkton Combe Halt railway station was a railway station in Monkton Combe, Somerset, England.
 It was built by the Great Western Railway in 1910, on the Camerton branch of the Bristol and North Somerset Railway line.

 Operation

 The Camerton branch had been built in 1882 from Hallatrow to Camerton, and extended in 1910 through Monkton Combe, where the station and level-crossing were built, to Limpley Stoke railway station, where it joined up with the line from Bath to Bradford-on-Avon railway station.